RoadieHQ/marketing-site/content/docs/circleci-token/index.md

 ## Introduction

-In oeder to make requests to the CircleCI API, you must provide Roadie with an API key.
+In order to make requests to the CircleCI API, you must provide Roadie with an API key.

 ## Steps